Oumayma-EL/AljazeeraScraper/README.md

 <br>
 **Note** : The csv files in the repository are examples of the output of the program.
 # At the end
-#### Feel free to fork and add features to the program and enjoy seeing the brower automated and the clicks made without actually clicking!!
+#### Feel free to fork and add features to the program and enjoy seeing the browser automated and the clicks made without actually clicking!!